keymetrics/keymetrics.github.io/docs/keymetrics/tracing.md

 <img src="/images/tracing-list.png" alt="Transaction Listing"/>

-This represents the list of detected paths: every time the application answers for the first time to a path, PM2 logs it and tries to fit it with an existing one.
-If none is found, it will then be shown here.
-You can list the transactions by 3 different orders:
+This represents the list of recorded paths: every time the application answers for the first time to a path, PM2 logs it and tries to aggregate it.
+If no previous record is found, it is appended to the aggregate.
+You can list the transactions via:

 * Most time consuming: Total time spent in this route for the whole application
 * Slowest routes: Which routes take the most time
 * Number of calls: how many calls are made to every route

-When clicking on a route, you access to the Transaction Detail
+When clicking on a route, you access to the Transaction details

 ### Transaction details and Variances